 2. On foot

-Unless you’re camping along the Gower Way Path or the coastal path over a period of several days, travelling to the Gower’s beaches on foot is going to be tricky and time consuming.
+Unless you’re camping along the Gower Way (a 56-kilometre footpath over the peninsula) or the Welsh Coast Path over a period of several days, travelling to the Gower’s beaches on foot is going to be tricky and time consuming.

 There are only several beaches where this is doable in a day from Swansea: